kauanAbrahao/RabbitMQ_Producer/README.md

 <br>
 The third is not exactly a configuration, the CreatePublisher.java class just send a message to an existing exchange in the RabbitMQ server.
 <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- In this cenario each consumer has to create his own queue and bind it to the exchange.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- In this scenario each consumer has to create his own queue and bind it to the exchange.